From Sharp Health News, a publication of Sharp HealthCare

 Stretch every day to avoid back pain.
 It’s also important to keep up a regular physical exercise program to maintain back strength.

-The VEBA Resource Center offers a 30-minute virtual Low Back Care and Pain Prevention class Tuesdays at 7:30 am and 5 pm and Thursdays at 12 pm, focusing on exercises that are designed to strengthen your core, improve your posture and help you stay pain free.
-Register here.
+The VEBA Resource Center offers Low Back Care and Pain Prevention Classes, focusing on exercises that are designed to strengthen your core, improve your posture and help you stay pain free.
+Check out our calendar to sign up for an upcoming class.